gremau/EarthSciNotebook/docs/data_and_models/century_soil.md

 1. Download the model and build the components in the CENTURY, EVENT100, FILE100, and LIST100 subdirectories (using `make`, see README files in each subdir)

-2. Create a simulation folder that contains the appropriate files (including century, list100, file100, and event100 executables).
+2. Create a simulation folder that contains the appropriate files.
+Basically this will include the century, list100, file100, and event100 executables and all the parameter files.
 See README's and manual for a complete list of files.

 3. Parameterize the model for your site.
 There are twelve data files that store these parameters that are used by Century during a simulation.
 These files can be created and updated using the FILE100 program.
-The most important is the <site>.100 file that is specific to your site.
+The most important is the `<site>.100` file that is specific to your site.
+    * Note that I cannot get the `file100` executable to work on my linux system unless it is within the original FILE100 directories (so parameter files must be moved there for editing, or edited with text editor)

 4. Establish the simulation time and schedule events to occur using the EVENT100 program.
+This will create a .sch file that can be used to run a simulation

-5. Run the model.
+5. Run the model with `century -s <schedule.file> -n <binary.output.file>`

 6. Model will output a binary file that should be converted to ascii with LIST100 program.
 Run `list100`, choose options, then the [output variables](http://www.nrel.colostate.edu/projects/century/MANUAL/html_manual/man96.html#OUT_VARS) you want to print in the new file.